 -

-Long pages often buried key answers deep in the content.
+Long pages often buried key answers deep in the page’s content.

 -

-Pages that tried to answer multiple intents could lose focus.
+Pages that tried to answer multiple intents could lose focus and even confuse search engines.

 -

-Search engines sometimes struggled to surface the exact information users needed.
+Search engines sometimes struggled to surface the exact information users needed in search engine results pages.

 Now, thanks to advances in natural language processing and large language models (LLMs), search engines and AI assistants are retrieving information at a much finer resolution.